DTT2411/CI-Portfolio-Project-1/README.md

 - Took guidance from Stackoverflow on how to semantically arrange testimonials section with figures, blockquotes and captions (https://stackoverflow.com/questions/1130565/correct-way-to-mark-up-testimonials-in-html).
 - W3C HTML Validator (https://validator.w3.org/#validate_by_input) was utilised extensively during testing.
 - W3C CSS Validator (https://jigsaw.w3.org/css-validator/#validate_by_input) was also used during testing.
-- Autoprixer (https://autoprefixer.github.io/) was used to ensure portability of styles across different browsers.
+- Autoprefixer (https://autoprefixer.github.io/) was used to ensure portability of styles across different browsers.

 ### Media
 - Images were sourced from Pexels (https://www.pexels.com/) and Pixabay (https://pixabay.com/).
 All images used within the site are free-use, no royalties.